knmahida/knn-diabetes-classification/README.md

 The Elbow Method tests k values from 1 to 29 and plots the error rate for each k.
 This helps identify the optimal number of neighbors that minimizes classification error without overfitting.

-## Author

-Kajal Parmar

-## License

-This project is open source and available for educational purposes.